streamr-dev/core-api/grails-app/views/help/userGuide/markdown/life_outside_streamr.md

 You can easily get your own data out of Streamr.
 There are several ways of doing so:

-- You can create [dashboards](#dashboards) which display live data from  a Streamr service.
+- You can create [dashboards](#dashboards) which display live data from  a Streamr canvas.
 - You can use [embedded widgets](#embeddedwidgets) in external web pages.
 - You can subscribe to a stream in external web pages and applications.
 - You can drive external services with HTTP requests.